 Nearest station: Shinjuku Station

-Just a few minutes walk from Shinjuku Station, Shinjuku Gyoen is the perfect spot to relax whilst having your lunch in the big city.
+Just a few minutes walk from Shinjuku Station, Shinjuku Gyoen is the perfect spot to relax whilst having your lunch in the big city and an equally good choice of something to do after landing in Tokyo.
+If you’re looking for relaxing places in Tokyo, you really can’t get any more central than this.

 During Edo period, the Shōgun gave the land to Lord Naitō of Tsuruga who finished building a garden here in 1772.

 It subsequently became a botanical garden and then an imperial garden in 1906.
-Then, after the air raids in 1945, the garden was was time consumingly rebuilt to it’s former glory.
+Then, after the air raids in 1945, the garden was time consumingly rebuilt to its former glory.

 As you can see, the plants and trees are meticulously pruned and make pretty much every corner of the park look like a painting.